LAST UPDATED: 8th January 2023 by The Editorial Team

-Summary: Learn how to use a cement mixer, mix concrete, mix mortar and using a cement mixer safely.
+Summary: Step by step guide and video showing how to use a cement or concrete mixer, mix concrete, mix mortar and using a cement mixer safely.

 Mixing cement is always physical regardless of whether you do it by hand or using a cement mixer.
 Cement mixers inevitably make it easier, as most of the hard work is done by the machine, however, transporting and loading buckets of sand, cement, stone chippings or other material into the mixer will be heavy and tiring after a while.